torres-alexis/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 * `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)

 * `--derivedStorePath` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)

-* `--runsheetPath` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
-  > This is required when prcessing a non-OSD dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

 <br>

 **Additional Optional Parameters:**